 In 2013 Paschale set up Red Herring Productions CIC in Brighton with Ivan Fabraga, to create outdoor theatre shows with social value in Brighton and for national touring.

-Now, There’s a Funny Thing – was a Heritage project examining the history of popular entertainment in Brighton from 1960, funded by Heritage Lottery Fund.
-The project involved documenting interviews and sharing research through talks and workshops.
+Now, There’s a Funny Thing – was a heritage project examining the history of popular entertainment in Brighton from 1960, funded by Heritage Lottery Fund.

-Red Herring’s Speakers Corner – was an experimental platform for dialogue in the Community in Brighton.
-This was developed with Time Wont Wait into Changing Places, including training for young people to deliver speeches.
+Red Herring’s Speakers Corner – was an experimental platform for public speaking in Brighton.
+This was developed with Time Wont Wait into Changing Places, including training for young people to make speeches.

-Drive In – was a site-specific production with a series of intimate performances around Mental Health.
-Each character was at a critical point in their lives and conferred with the audience to make decisions.
+Drive In – was a site-specific production with a series of intimate performances around secrets and lies.
 The show was created at the New Vic, Stoke on Trent, and re-commissioned for Sitelines and Wycombe Awakes Festivals.

-Funny Peculiar – was a guided tour of Brighton celebrating eccentric characters from the city and the nature of eccentricity itself, supported by the Theatre Royal Brighton and funded by ACE.
-We later worked with Time Wont Wait to develop the model with multiple entry points for people to take part – with our research, in creative workshops and performing in the show.
-This was funded by a Strategic Touring grant from ACE.
+Funny Peculiar – was a guided tour of Brighton celebrating eccentric characters and the nature of eccentricity itself.
+We later worked with Time Wont Wait to develop the project, creating bespoke versions of the show across the country, with opportunities for people to take part.
+This was funded by a Strategic Touring grant from Arts Council England.

-In August 2016 the company moved from Brighton to Bideford in Torridge, North Devon.
-Ivan Fabrega stood down as Director and has been replaced by Kim Tilbrook.
+In August 2016 the company moved to Bideford in Torridge, North Devon.
+Ivan Fabrega stood down and Kim Tilbrook became a new Director.